Holcombe, Somerset

-Holcombe is a small village and civil parish (population 936) in the Mendip local government district of Somerset, England.
+Holcombe is a small village and civil parish (population 936) in the county of Somerset, England.
 The parish contains the hamlets of Barlake and Edford.
 It is within easy commuting distance of both Bristol and Bath.

 History

 Its place name is derived from the Old English Hol, meaning deep or hollow and cumb meaning valley.

 The parish of Holcombe was part of the Kilmersdon Hundred.

 The original medieval village was buried at the time of the Great Plague of London, and the old parish church, which survives, is surrounded by the mounds that bear testimony to this burial.
 It is suggested that the rhyme 'Ring a Ring o' Roses' began there as a result.
 An alternative explanation relates to the drowning of five children from the village in an icy pond in 1899.

 The village has two pubs: The Duke of Cumberland, which can be found at the bottom of the village's hill which in 2020 was redeveloped into a combination of a pub and a farm shop, and the Holcombe Inn, which recently changed its name from The Ring O' Roses to its original 1960s name.
 It was named as a reminder of the plague that previously destroyed the village.

 Holcombe originally had four churches, two of which are still in use.
 One of these original churches, the Methodist Chapel has been converted into three private dwellings.

 Holcombe was the site of several mines on the Somerset coalfield; however these are all now closed.
 The importance of Somerset coalfield caused a branch canal from the main Dorset and Somerset Canal to be proposed, and construction began in 1786 following a route from Coleford, Somerset to Nettlebridge through Holcombe.
 This intersected the main road through Holcombe around 75 m north of the Duke of Cumberland inn.
 However, in 1803, the entire canal was abandoned without being completed.
 There is limited evidence of the canal remaining, including some masonry such as bridges and retaining walls near the Duke of Cumberland.
 This planned route can be followed through to Coleford along a public footpath for most of the route from nearby Ham.

 Holcombe quarry is no longer in use and has been fenced off.
 However, although it is highly dangerous and despite various warnings, it remains a popular destination for teenagers to go swimming and "tombstoning" during the summer months, which have resulted in personal injuries and some deaths.
 Since 2019, two of the larger quarries, including Cooks Wood, have been under redevelopment as a luxury holiday property development, under the name of 'Cooks Wood', as part of this development any public access to the quarries are now limited to just the public footpath.